mbraak/django-mptt-admin/README.md

 The package is tested with Django (1.8 - 1.10), and django-mptt (0.7.x and higher).
 Also with Python 2.7, 3.3-3.5.

+Note that version 0.3.8 also supports Django 1.7.

 Installation
 ------------